-In the second example, the Grid-Stat tool will verify the model data in the sample\fcst.nc NetCDF output of pcp\combine, using the observations in the sample\obs.nc NetCDF output of pcp\combine, and applying the configuration options specified in the GridStatConfig file.
+In the second example, the Grid-Stat tool will verify the model data in the sample_fcst.nc NetCDF output of pcp_combine, using the observations in the sample_obs.nc NetCDF output of pcp_combine, and applying the configuration options specified in the GridStatConfig file.
 Because the model and observation files contain only a single field of accumulated precipitation, the GridStatConfig file should be configured to specify that only accumulated precipitation be verified.

-5.3.2 grid stat configuration file
+5.3.2 grid_stat configuration file

-The default configuration file for the Grid-Stat tool, named GridStatConfig\default, can be found in the data/config directory in the MET distribution.
+The default configuration file for the Grid-Stat tool, named GridStatConfig_default, can be found in the data/config directory in the MET distribution.
 Other versions of the configuration file are included in scripts/config.
 We recommend that users make a copy of the default (or other) configuration file prior to modifying it.
+A web tool that generates config file text is available via a link from the MET Users' web site.
 The default configuration file contains many comments describing its contents.
 The contents are also described in more detail below.